hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 **INSERT WORKFLOW IMAGE HERE?**

+**SUBSETTED QC STEP IMAGE**

 ### Load libraries

 First we need to set up our environment by loading some useful packages to help us process our data.

 ```
-# Load libraries - add all libraries here
+# Load libraries
 library(tidyverse)
+library(ChIPseeker)
+library(DiffBind)
+library(clusterProfiler)
+library(AnnotationDbi)
+library(TxDb.Hsapiens.UCSC.hg19.knownGene)
+library(EnsDb.Hsapiens.v75)
 ```

 ### Load data

-Locate the input data called `metrics.csv` which is located in the .... folder in your working directory.
-We have created for you file which compiles all the metrics for each of the samples in the dataset.
-This file is a product of the bcbioR package described in lesson 00b.
-It is a csv in which each row corresponds to a sample, and each column contains information for a quality metric.
+Locate the metrics summary file called `metrics.csv` which is located in the `data` folder of your working directory.
+We have created for you file which compiles all the metrics for each of the samples in the dataset. **This file is a product of the bcbioR package described in lesson 00b.** It is a CSV in which each row corresponds to a sample, and each column contains information for a quality metric.

 For each metric we will describe what it represents and how it is calculated.
-We provide code for you such that you may use it compute similar metrics for your own dataset, and create your own csv.
+We provide code for you such that you may use it compute similar metrics for your own dataset and create your own CSV.

  > **Note that the majority of the code we provide is for command-line tools, not R.** If you are attempting to run this on your own data it may be beneficial to run this on your local high performac compute cluster where these tools are commonly pre-installed for you.